Quasisections of circle bundles and Euler class: Uniqueness of the local formula

 \begin{proof} Let us take the Boy surface, place it in the total space of the trivial bundle $S^2\times S^1 \rightarrow S^2$, and add a continuous section.
 The union of the Boy surface and the continuous section is a quasisection with degree $1$.
 Application of the local formula $\mathcal{F}$ and Lemma \ref{LemmaInduction1} give:

 We get a homogeneous linear equation which includes unknowns $\mathcal{F}_{p}(0,R)$ and $\mathcal{F}_{ff}(1,0)$.

-Next, we take the quasisection from Example \ref{Exodd}, where $deg=1$, and the Euler number is $2$.
+Next, we take the quasisection from Example \ref{Exodd}, where $deg=1$, and $\mathcal{E}=2$.
 Applying the local formula $\mathcal{F}$ together with the above lemmata, we get for some coefficients $\lambda$ and $\mu$.
 Thus we obtain a system of linear equations which has a unique solution.

 \end{proof}

 Theorem \ref{ThmUniqueness} is proven.